QCrypt/website-2021/content/participate.md

 ### Accessing the QCrypt Space
-In order to access the QCrypt space, go to https://meetanyway.com/events/qcrypt2021/
+In order to access the QCrypt space, go to <a href="https://meetanyway.com/events/qcrypt2021/" target="_blank">https://meetanyway.com/events/qcrypt2021/</a>
-{{< button-link label="link" url="https://meetanyway.com/events/qcrypt2021/" icon="link" target="_blank">}}
 in  your browser.
 The site you encounter should look like this:

 <img src="/images/instructions/welcome.png" alt="welcome" title="welcome" style="width:85%;height:auto;" />